 Of course, once the container is open, it’s just like regular milk that needs to be consumed within a week.

-Natrel’s shelf-stable whole milk is packed with Vitamin D and calcium and naturally free of gluten.
+Natrel’s shelf-stable whole milk is packed with calcium and Vitamin D and is naturally free of gluten.

-You may notice that they that you don’t microwave the milk.
+You may notice that you don’t microwave the milk.
 That’s because of the foil-lined sterile container.
-If you want to heat the milk in the microwave, just pour it into a microwave-safe dish.
+If you want to heat the milk in the microwave, pour it into a microwave-safe dish.

 Cut back on the fat by drinking 2% milk instead.

-Like the one above, this one is shelf-stable white milk from cows.
+Like the one above, this white one is shelf-stable cow’s milk.

 Drink it within a week after opening it.